FPGAwars/apio/COMMANDS.md

   Examples:
     apio devices usb    # List the usb devices.

-  [Note] When apio is installed on Linux using the Snap package manager, run the command 'snap connect apio:raw-usb' once to grant the necessary permissions to access USB devices.
+  [NOTE] When apio is installed on Linux using the Snap package manager, run the command 'snap connect apio:raw-usb' once to grant the necessary permissions to access USB devices.